Paulinho’s goal sends Palmeiras past Botafogo in the Club World Cup before another loud crowd

 On Saturday, in the first game of the Club World Cup’s knockout rounds, Palmeiras had to do a lot of suffering.
 The players had to battle Botafogo’s defense in this all-Brazilian matchup, and the green-clad fans who dominated the crowd of 33,657 at Lincoln Financial Field had to wait 100 minutes for a goal.

-But when it came, from substitute winger Paulinho, it ended up enough to sustain them through 143 minutes of game clock: 90 minutes of regulation, 30 minutes of extra time, and 23 minutes of stoppage time across the day’s four periods.
+When it finally came from substitute winger Paulinho, it ended up enough to sustain them through 143 minutes of game clock: 90 minutes of regulation, 30 minutes of extra time, and 23 minutes of stoppage time across the contest’s four periods.

-The 1-0 win sent Palmeiras on to the quarterfinals, where they’ll face England’s Chelesa or Portugal’s Benfica at Lincoln Financial Field on July 4.
+The 1-0 win sent Palmeiras on to the quarterfinals, where they’ll face England’s Chelsea or Portugal’s Benfica at Lincoln Financial Field on July 4.

 The party started before kickoff, when Botafogo fans stretched banners in their team’s black-and-white stripes over two sections of the Linc’s south stands.
 Palmeiras fans at the north end then raised cards displaying one of their team’s historic logos, dating back to when the team was founded in 1914 by Italian expats as “Palestra Italia.”